 If you get paid a salary or wages, your employer will deduct tax and the ACC earners' levy before they pay you.
 These deductions are known as PAYE (pay as you earn).
+The amount of PAYE your employer deducts depends on the tax code you've given them.

 Some salary or wage earners - IR56 taxpayers - are responsible for paying their own PAYE directly to us.

-Other deductions from salary or wages
+Other deductions we may make from your salary and wages

 - student loan repayments